szepeviktor/spruce-reporter/README.md

 # Spruce Reporter

-Tired of explaining your user how to report their browser UA, IP address and the UTC time??
+Tired of explaining to your users how to report their browser's UA, IP address and UTC time?

 `index.html` gives you a one-click solution.